 Since 1877, Spain has had provisions or laws in place to protect animals and criminalize mistreatment.
 While there are some traditions, like bullfighting, Spain is holding fast to, the passage of the Animal Welfare Law in 2023 advanced the wellbeing of pets nationwide.
 Many of the items I mention here, including required microchipping and registration, are part of that law.
 Now in Spain, it is illegal to euthanize a pet, other than to prevent suffering.
 All cats over six months are spayed or neutered.
 Dogs cannot be left alone over 24 hours and cats cannot be alone over 72 hours.

-We lived in a municipality that passed an ordinance requiring owners to register their dog's DNA.
-That way they can locate the culprit of abandoned poop!
-The vet also submitted this with blood samples that were taken for other testing.
-The alternative was to submit a sample of poop to the City Hall (Ayuntamiento).
+We lived in a municipality that passed an ordinance requiring owners to register their dog’s DNA — so they can locate the culprit of abandoned poop!
+The vet submitted this with blood samples taken for other testing.
+The alternative was to submit a sample to City Hall (Ayuntamiento).
 They also say they can fine you for not cleaning up pee.
-I don't see how but people do walk around with squirt bottles and douse the urine.
-Several European cities have adopted this pet DNA model, and I have to say, that town was one of the cleanest we've seen!
+Several European cities have adopted this pet DNA model — and that town was one of the cleanest we’ve seen!

 Passport